Michael T. Kaufman: Career

 After graduating college, Kaufman taught school in Harlem but quit after a few months to become a copy boy at the Times in 1959.
-He was married to Rebecca in 1960 and the couple had two sons and a daughter.
+He was married to Rebecca in 1960.
+The couple had two sons—one of whom is the writer Seth Kaufman—and a daughter.
 During his forty years at The New York Times, Kaufman worked as a foreign correspondent, reporter, and columnist.
 As a correspondent, he traveled the world and interviewed a number of prestigious individuals.

 Kaufman travelled widely as a newspaper correspondent, plying stories from presidents, kings, and not infrequently dictators.
 He once interviewed the Dalai Lama.
 He travelled with mercenaries in Rhodesia, and reported on the wars in Angola, Aire, Ethiopia, and Zaire.
 After his coverage of the Soviet–Afghan War in the 1980s, much of his later career would center on Russia and Eastern Europe, particularly his well reviewed book on George Soros published in 2002, and his books on the dissolution of the Soviet Union, life in Poland, and the Fall of Communism.
 His nomadic and adventurous life as a foreign correspondent included talking his way through roadblocks, befriending an agent of Israel, surviving an arrest at gunpoint, and documenting the death of Communism in Poland.